Richard Bernstein Warns Fed Policy Could Backfire | ETF Trends

-With the Federal Reserve reassuring investors that they will continue to support the economy, making moves necessary to bolster markets until they have stabilized, investors have become increasingly confident in both bonds and stocks, driving those markets higher.
-But one analyst warns that the strategy could backfire at some point.
+With the Federal Reserve reassuring investors that it will continue to support the economy, making moves necessary to bolster markets until they have stabilized, investors have become increasingly confident in both bonds and stocks, driving those markets higher.

 “It’s out of an excess of caution to preserve these gains for market function by following through,” Federal Reserve chairman Jerome Powell said during his semiannual testimony before Congress recently.
 “I don’t see us wanting to run through the bond market like an elephant snuffing out price signals, things like that.”